TrajEnsemble#

 basename_fn (Union[None, Callable[[str], str]], optional) – A function to apply to the

-string to return the basename of the trajectory.
+traj_filestring to return the basename of the trajectory.
 If None is provided, the filename without extension will be used.
-When all files are named the same and the folder they’re in defines the name of the trajectory, you can supplylambda x: split('/')[-2]
+When all files are named the same and the folder they’re in defines the name of the trajectory, you can supplylambda x: split('/')[-2]as this argument.
+Defaults to None.

 - Returns: